x684867/nemesis_server/src/nodejs/doc/api/zlib.markdown

 ## Class: zlib.Zlib

-Not exported by the `zlib` module.
+Not exported by the `zlib` package.
 It is documented here because it is the base class of the compressor/decompressor classes.

 ### zlib.flush([kind], callback)